stackhero-io/mosquittoApiAuthentication/README.md

 ## Configure your Mosquitto service

-In your Mosquitto service configuration, enable `API authentication` and copy this configuration:
+In your Mosquitto's service configuration, enable `API authentication` and copy this configuration:
   - Host: put your Node.js endpoint domain (XXXXXX.stackhero-network.com)
   - Protocol: `HTTPS`
   - Port: `443`